3D printing in space: The next revolution?

 Creating large-scale structures thanks to plastic

-For example, PLA and PVA are not compatible with additive manufacturing in space, because those kind of plastic are not resistant enough for space conditions.
+For example, PLA and PVA are incompatible with additive manufacturing in space because those kinds of plastic are not resistant enough to space conditions.
 To be printed in space and create a tool or a part of the structure of a satellite, the printing material has to be quite resistant to low and high temperatures.

-For their experiment with the Archinaut, the team of Made in Space is planning to use a new kind of plastic.
-This new material is made of polyetherimide/polycarbonate, known as PEI/PC.
-It is actually several times stronger than the traditional plastic printed inside of the International Space Station.
+For their experiment with Archinaut, the team of Made in Space is planning to use a new kind of plastic.
+This unique material is made of polyetherimide/polycarbonate or PEI/PC.
+It is several times stronger than the traditional plastic printed inside the International Space Station.

-Polyetherimide and polycarbonate are two different thermoplastics, mostly used in engineering.
-These are very resistant plastics and they are easy to model, which is particularly good for 3D printing, to create the shapes that you need with a great precision.
-Also, these materials have a great thermostability and a good resilience, perfect to experience the space conditions.
+Polyetherimide and polycarbonate are two different thermoplastics primarily used in engineering.
+These are very resistant plastics and easy to model, which is particularly good for 3D printing to create the shapes you need with great precision.
+Also, these materials have great thermostability and resilience, perfect for experiencing space conditions.

-“In a vacuum, [PEI/PC] is not going to [emit particles], it’s resistant to the UV environment, it’s resistant to atomic oxygen, so it can perform actual uses in space,” says Matt Napoli, vice president of Made In Space.
+“In a vacuum, [PEI/PC] is not going to [emit particles], it’s resistant to the UV environment, it’s resistant to atomic oxygen so that it can perform actual uses in space,” says Matt Napoli, vice president of Made In Space.

 3D printed metal in space: What can we expect?